My Experience Breastfeeding One Baby and Formula Feeding Another

 The breastfeeding struggles still ensued, though.
 Even though I was happy about this, there were things we didn’t expect.
 She wouldn’t eat from a bottle when we needed her to, making me the only one who could feed her.
 That was a really tough part of my feeding journey because it kept her and me together one hundred percent of the time.
 She was very attached to me, which weighed on my husband since he was used to feeding our first baby.

 My daughter truly seemed to enjoy feeding this way.
-She was comforted easily and thriving in her development.
+She was comforted easily and thrived in her development.
 Even though I couldn’t see the amount of milk she was getting, I learned to trust her cues, and we got into a nice rhythm.
 My breastfeeding journey was a life change, and it helped me realize that things will never be the same between my children.
 I have to be ready to adapt and change and make what they need work.
 Breastfeeding my daughter helped me to feel powerful and in control.
 I felt like I was able to truly nourish her with my decision.

 I Came To Learn That “Fed Is Best”